- Specific Job Requirements

 Breeder

-Average Annual Salary: $42,000While this business can be tricky to get into, breeding animals is something you can do from your home.
-Many people can find success as dog breeders, but there are also purebred cats, sugar gliders, various reptiles, and small mammals that people keep as pets.
+Average Annual Salary: $42,000Although entering the breeding business can be complex, it is possible to run a breeding operation from home.
+Many people achieve success as dog breeders, but there are also opportunities with cats, reptiles, and small mammals.

-Requirements to become an animal breeder: There aren’t any education requirements for becoming an animal breeder, but an extensive knowledge of the animal breed you’re working with and of state breeding regulations is necessary.
+Requirements to become an animal breeder: No formal education is necessary, but you need extensive knowledge of the breed and compliance with state regulations.

 -